What happens in your mind when I ask you a question?

 It’s not a slimy trick, and you’re not pulling anything over on your readers.
 You’re just purposefully getting their attention that could otherwise be very easily lost in a very, very crowded internet.

-If you liked this advice and want to learn more about reader psychology and reverse-engineering what you write to have a bigger, badder effect on your conversions, enter your email address here:
+If you liked this advice and want to learn more about reader psychology and reverse-engineering what you write to have a bigger, badder effect on your conversions, sign up here: